telerik/xamarin-forms-docs/controls/dataform/annotations/dataform-annotations-validation.md

 	- MinLength (int)
 	- MaxLength (int)

-You can also define your custom validators.
-You can directly implement the **IPropertyValidator** interface or inherit from our base implementation - the **ValidatorBaseAttribute** class.
+Users can also define their custom validators.
+The only requirement is to implement the **IPropertyValidator** interface or to inherit from the base implementation - the **ValidatorBaseAttribute** class.

 ### Example